g3nj1z/AVRG/README.md

 - test
 - test

-put inside docker like BlackStone
+put inside docker like BlackStone (Azure or AWS)

 ## Objectives
 Open-source generator that public can use / build custom for companies template